supaorg/supa/docs/dev/proposals/attach-files.md

   width?: number;             // images only height?: number;            // images only
   // Storage
-  path?: string | null;       // absolute or space-relative path (desktop/mobile FS) dataUrl?: string | null;    // inline base64 for transient/mobile/IDB
+  // Phase 1: keep in memory only; do not persist to disk path?: string | null;       // reserved for Phase 2 persistent storage dataUrl?: string | null;    // inline base64 for runtime use and request payloads
   createdAt: number;          // unix ms
 };